-The new name, Grace Ononiwu Law Court Building, was celebrated at an event
+The new name, Grace Ononiwu Law Court Building, was celebrated at an event on campus and was attended by Grace and the Chair of the University's Board of Governors Dr Lynn Drummond.
+Grace said:

-"I am so proud to be recognised by the University of Hertfordshire and associated with one of the most diverse and inclusive Law Schools in the country.
-This building symbolises the start of my professional journey and its doors will remain wedged open for all future aspiring lawyers regardless of background or circumstance.
-Thank you for all of the support, it's truly appreciated."
+I am so proud to be recognised by the University of Hertfordshire and associated with one of the most diverse and inclusive Law Schools in the country.
+This building symbolises the start of my professional journey and its doors will remain wedged open for all future aspiring lawyers regardless of background or

 The naming of the building is in recognition of Grace's outstanding contribution to the justice and legal system, including her ongoing work to promote legal education.
-We are immensely proud that Grace is a former graduate of the University of Hertfordshire and her commitment and continued support to Herts, particularly the Law School, has meant she has become an inspiring role model for our student community.
+We are immensely proud that Grace is a former graduate of the University of Hertfordshire and her commitment and continued support to Herts, particularly the Law School, has meant she has